 Agricultural Education and General Agriculture

-The goal of the Agricultural Sciences program is to help students identify the agricultural career that best fits them and creates a course of study to help them get there.
-This undergraduate degree program is available both on-campus and Ecampus and provides flexibility in designing and structuring a program of study to meet students' individual career and personal goals.
-Students work closely with advisors to align their academic plan with career paths and passions.
+The goal of the Agricultural Sciences program is to help students identify agricultural career options that best fit them and create a course of study to help them get there.
+Students work closely with advisors and faculty to align their academic plan with career paths and passions.

 Undergraduate Minors

-- The Agricultural Sciences and Natural Resources Communications minor prepares students for careers in communications, marketing, and public service roles in the agricultural, natural resources, forestry, and environmental sciences disciplines.
-This minor allows for students who may be well-versed in the technical knowledge of their science-based agriculture or natural resources discipline to effectively communicate vital information about agriculture and natural resources to a multitude of audiences through a variety of mediums such as infographics, podcasts, policy briefs, and press releases.
+- The Agricultural Sciences and Natural Resources Communications minor or “ag communications” prepares students for careers in communications, marketing, and public service roles in the agricultural, natural resources, forestry, and environmental sciences disciplines.
+The ASNRC minor allows for students who may be well-versed in the technical knowledge of their science-based agriculture or natural resources discipline to effectively communicate vital information about agriculture and natural resources to a multitude of audiences through a variety of mediums such as infographics, podcasts, policy briefs, photography, and video.
 This minor is also available via Ecampus.

-- The Comparative International Agriculture minor provides students with formal instruction in international agricultural concepts and practical experiences through global awareness coursework, language immersion via study/research abroad, and/or international fieldwork.
-The 27-credit curriculum prepares students for successful international careers, or those seeking graduate studies in international agriculture programs.
+- The Comparative International Agriculture minor offers students an opportunity to dive into international agricultural concepts and practical experiences through global awareness coursework, language immersion via study/research abroad (optional), and/or international fieldwork or internships.
+The CIA minor prepares students for successful international careers, work with internationally recognized agricultural companies, and for work in international development and environmental assessment as it pertains to food production.
 This minor is also available via Ecampus.

 - The Leadership minor is designed for all undergraduates interested in developing premier leadership, enhancing professional competencies, and fostering the skills necessary to meet the local, national, and international needs of our society.
 The Leadership minor is centered on leadership theory (education), trait/skill development (training), and application (development).
 It is designed to allow students to apply the coursework in a relevant and relational manner.
 This minor is also available via Ecampus.